MrTheRich/AoM-Blender-Addon/README.md

 Age of Mythology Blender Add-on
 ======

-Blender import/export script for Age of Mythology model files of the .brg format.
+Blender import/export script for Age of Mythology model files of the .brg format. **Currently the import option is the only working part of the script.
+The export is not yet implemented and will give an error**

 Installation
 -------